Church of Our Lady of Liesse

 The Church of Our Lady of Liesse (Knisja tal-Madonna ta' Liesse) is a church in Valletta, Malta.
 The church was built in 1740 on the site of a 17th-century church.
-The cupola was built to the designs of the Maltese Architect Francesco Zammit.
-The church is located near the shores of the Grand Harbour, close to Lascaris Battery and the site of the fish market.
+The cupola was built to the design of the Maltese architect Francesco Zammit.
+The church is located on the waterfront of the Grand Harbour, close to Lascaris Battery and the site of the fish market.
 It is especially venerated by the people of the port area.

 History

 The first stone of the Church of Our Lady of Liesse was laid down on 21 November 1620, in a ceremony attended by Grand Master Alof de Wignacourt and many other members of the Order of St. John.
 The church was built with funds donated by Fra Giacomo De Chess du Bellay, who was the Bailiff of Armenia.

 The church appears on the side of a 1664 sketch of the Barriera Wharf.

 The church was completely rebuilt by the Langue of France in 1740, and was blessed by Bartolomé Rull.
 The church was consecrated by Bishop Vincenzo Labini on 23 November 1806.

 The church was hit by German aerial bombardment in 1942 during World War II, but it was repaired and reopened on 21 February 1952.
 It was given to the Apostleship of the Sea on 15 September 1961.